-The policy for water courses is:
+5.11.7 The policy for water courses is:

-Policy EL P10 - Water Courses Supports NDP Objectives - EL5, EL7, DD4 Supports TVBC Policy - E7 Supports Policy recommendation LAND 5 of Character Appraisal and Design Code (Appendix D) Consistent with TVBC Local Plan Policy E7, development proposals that impact on the source of the Wallop Brook, Consistent with TVBC Local Plan Policy E7, development proposals that impact on the source of the Wallop Brook, its watercourse and feeder streams, which ultimately form part of the tributary of the River Test Site of Special nutrient loading and that the character and biodiversity of Wallop Brook will be protected and enhanced.

-Development proposals that respond to the climate change emergency and improve the natural environment around Wallop Brook and its catchment area will be encouraged and supported.
+Policy EL P10 - Water Courses Supports NDP Objectives - EL5, EL7, DD4 Supports TVBC Policy - E7 Supports Policy recommendation LAND 5 of Character Appraisal and Design Code (Appendix D) Development proposals that impact on the source of the Wallop Brook, its w atercourse and feeder streams, which ultimately form part of the tributary of the River Test Site of Special Scientific : Interest (SSSI) should include evidence that they would cause no increased risk of flooding, water pollution or adverse nutrient loading and that the character and biodiversity of the Wallop Brook will be protected and enh anced.
+Development proposals that respond to the climate change emergency and i mprove the natural environment around Wallop Brook and its catchment area will be encouraged and support ed.